Annafavaro/PARKCELEB/README.md

 ## Overview

 This work investigates the potential for early detection of Parkinson’s Disease (PD) through a longitudinal analysis of speech recordings from celebrities who publicly disclosed their diagnosis.
-The focus is creating and utilizing a new corpus, ParkCeleb, which includes longitudinal speech data collected from 40 subjects with PD and 40 controls.
+This corpus includes longitudinal speech data collected from 40 subjects with PD and 40 controls (CNs).
 By analyzing speech features from 10 years before to 20 years after diagnosis, we aim to uncover patterns indicative of early PD progression.

 ## Objectives